dli-sys/code_TMech_pynamics_demo/readme.md

   2. triangle_exp.py is the code we used in Sec.
 III-D and Sec.
 IV-C. This code also generates Fig. 10 These two code were used to simulate the experiments only and not used towards the system calculation.
 ### System calculation

-One master code is used to generate the system states.
-Two slave code are used to calculate the system dimension, namely, four_bar2_system.py and fourbar_with_two_triangle.py
+Two sub scriptrs are used to calculate the system dimension, namely, four_bar2_system.py and fourbar_with_two_triangle.py four_bar2_system.py is to calculate the top four-bar holding force/torque and fourbar_with_two_triangle.py is to calculate the lower triangle element force/torque
 ## Contact
-Please contact dongting@asu.edu for any questions.
+Please contact the author dongting@asu.edu for any questions.